Supervised Classification Using Sparse Fisher's LDA: Simulation results

 The clustering idea described in Section \ref{sec:clustering} is not implemented in the simulation studies to make the comparisons between different methods easier.
-For each covariance structure, simulations are performed over 25 iterations.
 The training set has 100 observations per group and the test set has 500 observations per group.
 The dimension $p$ is set to 800.
 At each iteration, the training set and the test set are generated from a multivariate normal distribution with means $\mu_1$ and $\mu_2$ and covariance structure $\varSigma_w$.
 The mean of the first group is set to $\mu_1=0$, while the mean of the second group is non-zero for the first $r=80$ features (with values ranging from 0.2 to 0.6) and 0 everywhere else.
-This configuration reflects the $p>>n$ framework with only $10\%$ relevant features.
+This configuration reflects the $p\gg n$ framework with only $10\%$ relevant features.

-\textbf{Remark:} The choice of $\mu_2$ is influenced by the Example 11.8.1 from \citet{Mardia:1979vm}, where it is shown that the correlation is especially influential in classification when there is a difference in the components of the mean vector.
+\textit{Remark:} The choice of $\mu_2$ is influenced by the Example 11.8.1 from \citet{Mardia:1979vm}, where it is shown that the correlation is especially influential in classification when there is a difference in the components of the mean vector.

 The simulation results are summarized in Table \ref{tab:simul}.
-Errors correspond to average percent of misclassified observations, features show how many variables on average were selected by each algorithm and correct features indicates how many features were selected out of original $r=80$.
-Mean values are reported and empirical standard deviations over 25 iterations are shown in brackets.
-The misclassification errors are given as percentages.
+Errors correspond to average percent of misclassified observations; Features show how many variables on average were selected by each algorithm; and Correct Features indicate how many features were selected out of original $r=80$.

-Since FLDAdiag explicitly uses the diagonal estimate of the covariance structure, we expected FLDA to perform worse for the case $\varSigma_w=I$.
-However, the performance of the two methods is the same.
-SVM performs much worse than FLDA with this covariance structure.

-FLDA performs slightly better for the blockdiagonal covariance matrix with network structure.
-However, the most significant difference is observed for the covariance structure simulated from the real data.
-In this case both FLDAdiag and SVM have much higher misclassification rates than FLDA.
+Since FLDAdiag explicitly uses the diagonal estimate of the covariance structure, we expected it to be the best among the methods for the case $\varSigma_w=I$.
+However, the error rates of the FLDA and FLDAdiag are the same.
+DSDA and sparseLDA perform much worse for this covariance structure.
+For the blockdiagonal structure the classification performance of all the methods is comparable.
+The most significant difference between the methods is observed for the covariance structure estimated from the real data.
+In this case FLDAdiag has much higher misclassification rate than the competitors, with FLDA demonstrating the best performance in terms of error rates.